Attack on NYPD officers being investigated as possible act of terrorism, source says

 "Any one of the attacks on one of our officers is an attack on all of us," he said.

-The incident came amid a week of protests calling for an end to police violence against black people, spurred most acutely by the police killings of George Floyd in Minneapolis, Minnesota, and Breonna Taylor in Louisville, Kentucky.
+The incident came during a week of protests calling for an end to police violence against black people, spurred most acutely by the police killings of George Floyd in Minneapolis, Minnesota, and Breonna Taylor in Louisville, Kentucky.

 In New York City, large groups of protesters have marched in the streets, chanting phrases such as "black lives matter" and "no justice, no peace."
 Amid the protests, some people have looted stores or damaged property, and some protests have devolved into violence both by police and against police.